govuk-one-login/ipv-core-back/local-running/README.md

 # Local running of ipv-core and the CRIs

 This is an attempt at running core-front, core-back and the CRIs locally.
-They run in containers and are orchestrated docker compose.
+They run in containers and are orchestrated by docker compose.
 The benefits of this are quick(er) deployments and being able to get a debugger into the lambdas.

 ## What it's not